dotnet/docs/docs/framework/wpf/app-development/pack-uris-in-wpf.md

 ## Resource File Pack URIs

-Resource files are configured as MSBuild`Resource` items and are compiled into assemblies. [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] supports the construction of pack [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] that can be used to identify resource files that are either compiled into the local assembly or compiled into an assembly that is referenced from the local assembly.
+Resource files are configured as MSBuild `Resource` items and are compiled into assemblies.
+WPF supports the construction of pack URIs that can be used to identify resource files that are either compiled into the local assembly or compiled into an assembly that is referenced from the local assembly.

 <a name="Local_Assembly_Resource_File"></a>